vijayanajay/stock_rule_based/docs/memory.md

 - **Lesson**: The test harness is a critical part of the application's structure.
     -   Tests should be robust against minor implementation changes (like improving an error message).
 Avoid asserting on exact strings where possible, or update tests when application code is improved.
     -   Tests must correctly model the application's I/O and logging behavior.
 When a custom logging handler like `RichHandler` is used, standard fixtures like `caplog` may not work as expected, and asserting on the final console output (`stdout`/`stderr`) is often a more reliable pattern.

+## Test Harness Integrity: Non-Deterministic Tests (2025-07-24)
+- **Issue**: A performance test (`test_get_summary`) relied on the non-deterministic timing of `time.sleep()`, making it flaky and unreliable.
+The test would pass or fail based on system load.
+- **Fix**: Replaced the `time.sleep()`-based test with a deterministic one using `unittest.mock.patch` on `time.time()` to control the flow of time precisely.
+By providing a `side_effect` list of timestamps, the test's duration calculations became independent of actual wall-clock time.
+- **Lesson**: Tests must be deterministic.
+Avoid relying on system-dependent behaviors like `time.sleep()` for assertions.
+Use mocking to control the environment and remove flakiness.

 ## AI Coding Pitfalls (Most Common)